 Real-world Long Range Forecast Success: The World Climate Service

 Traditional weather forecasting has been around for more than half a century and is improving slowly towards a known limit of predictability as computing power increases.
 The long-range forecast, including subseasonal and seasonal climate forecasts, on the other hand, is the new kid on the forecasting block.
-The WCS has been at the forefront of the rapid progress seen over the last 20 years; having started from a modest skill base in temperature and precipitation prediction, we now see significant tangible and actionable skill in a range of weather parameters.
+The WCS has been at the forefront of the rapid progress seen over the last 20 years; having started from a modest skill base in temperature and precipitation prediction, we now see significant, tangible, and actionable skill in a range of weather parameters.
 For example, check out our performance in the Forecast Rodeo.

 Request a trial of the World Climate Service today.